 This month's word of life is taken from the prayer Jesus taught his disciples, the Lord's Prayer.
 It is a prayer deeply rooted in Jewish tradition.
-The Jews also called and still call God 'Our Father'.
+The Jews also called and call God 'Our Father'.

-On a first reading, the words of this phrase seem to challenge us: can we ask God to cancel our debts, as the Greek text suggests, in the same way that we ourselves are able to cancel the debts owed to us by others?
+On a first reading, the words of this phrase seem to challenge us: can we ask God to cancel our debts, as the Greek text suggests, in the same way that we ourselves are able to do with people who are indebted to us?
 Our capacity for forgiveness is always limited, superficial, and conditioned.

-If God were to treat us according to our measure, really we would be condemned!
+If God were to treat us according to our measure, we would really be condemned!